 Yes, it’s been a nightmare.
 But now this is going to change.

 Our rooms share a wall and are positioned at a ninety degree angle to each other.
 When I open my door and look out, Sonja’s door is to my right in the corner of the third floor.
 To my left is another room with its door facing the same way as mine.
 A man lives in there.
 I call him Mr. Stumble-Late.
 He often only comes home long after midnight.
 Drunk.
-The noise he makes wakes me up sometimes.
+And so he wakes me up.

-Ever since we made our last clean cut and left all our belongings behind, I haven’t been bothered anymore about getting decorations to make my place look cozy.
+Ever since we moved here, I haven’t been bothered anymore about getting decorations to make my place look cozy.
 I’ve done it too many times, I’m tired of it.

 The only personal thing I have put up is a picture of Roger, leaning against the little radio on my bedside table.
 Well, THE bedside table – it isn’t mine but part of this furnished room.
 The radio belongs to me, too, but I don’t regard it as something personal.

 I always thought I knew Sonja.
 Inside out.
-But I was wrong.
+But I seem to have been wrong.

 It’s one of the worst things to me when you think you know somebody that well but discover that you don’t.
 Again, we’ve all heard about it, right?
-When Hubby suddenly comes home and breaks the news he’s going to leave with another woman.
-Or when you’ve done just anything for your Queen but surprise, surprise, she says she has fallen in love with her new boss.
+When Hubby suddenly comes home and breaks the news he’s going to leave for another woman.
+Or when you’ve done everything for your Queen but surprise, surprise, she says she has fallen in love with her new boss.
 How can all these things be?
 How did you not see them coming?

 I didn’t see it coming.
 Not really, really.
-I’d never have believed Sonja is capable of it, but a few days ago she did it.
-She tried to blackmail me.
-And that way finally triggered my plan.
+I’d never have believed Sonja is capable of blackmailing me.
+But she just did it.
+Bitch.
+But don’t you dare!

 God, you know, don’t you?
 Please, God, if you exist, you know that I have reached the end of my tether.
 You know that I am done, and you do understand, don’t you?